-*You can use store-bought beef broth for this soup if you don't have time to make your own.
+- You can use store-bought beef broth for this cabbage soup if you don't have time to make your own.

-**We like my baechu gook very peppery, but you can also replace this with red pepper powder (kochukaru) if you want that type of spiciness instead.
+We like baechu guk very peppery, but you can replace the black pepper with red pepper powder (kochukaru) if you want that type of spiciness instead.

 Store any leftovers of this soup in an airtight container in the refrigerator for up to five days.